 Aside from just file management, the app backup, process management, and microSD card features are also particularly useful, and these give ASTRO a clear edge over some of its more mainstream rivals.

-Download it for: Organising your media.
+Download it for: Organizing your media.

 Total Commander will no doubt be familiar to a lot of desktop users — it’s been a popular third party tool for file exploring on Windows since its initial release way back in 1993 (it was formerly called Windows Commander).